Skip to main content

 Overview

-Dr. Kate Rowbotham is an assistant professor and a Distinguished Faculty Fellow of Organizational Behaviour at Smith School of Business.
+Dr. Kate Rowbotham is the Assistant Dean, Teaching and Learning and a Distinguished Faculty Fellow of Organizational Behaviour at Smith School of Business.

 Download Full CV Download Image